 First, honestly identify the reasons for the business sale In a number of cases, it is not only the money that is motivating the sale.
 For example, many people wish to sell for these potentially following reasons:

 Other factors could be illness or a death in the family.
 Sometimes, the business owner may sell low to the first buyer to relieve the stress in their life from the business.

-When a business owner is in a rush to sell the company, they are not motivated in increasing the business value and strengthening its position, so the transition period may be relatively short, leading to a much lower Total price asked of a business for sale..
+When a business owner is in a rush to sell the company, they are not motivated in increasing the business value and strengthening its position, so the transition period may be relatively short, leading to a much lower asking price.
 However, if the owner does their own financing, this will increase the amount for the business sale.

 On the other hand, when a business owner has a strong exit strategy, their execution comes at a much slower rate.
 Their personal motivations may not be as serious as other owners, such as making a lot of money from the sale in preparation for retirement.
 This means that these owners have more time to increase the business value, are more flexible with the owners, can spend more time needed for transition, and can offer the buyer partial financing from the amount of the sale.
 Even though the sale may take more time, this process will be more beneficial to the business owner.

 Business owners who decide to sell their business must decide their plans post-business sale.
 Some questions that business owners must ask themselves are as follows:

 Business owners who are ready to sell their business must also consider the maximum sales price that can be achieved.
 Also, a new owner may want the previous owner to help with the transition process and maintain the success of the business.
 The business owners are likely to not want to hand over their business to a competitor, but are more likely to pass it down to a family member.

 The seller’s motivation to take part of the business sale can have an impact in the structuring of the business deal.